 jcr_root/libs/system/install to the

 To execute the upgrade, it is important to start AEM using the jar file to bring up the instance.
-For upgrading to 6.5, please also see other content restructuring and migration options in Lazy Content Migration that you can choose with the upgrade command.
+For upgrading to 6.5, see other content restructuring and migration options in Lazy Content Migration that you can choose with the upgrade command.

 On a running AEM instance, execute the following from the command line: